-Justine Siegal is the Director of Sports Partnerships at Sport in Society, where she is responsible for cultivating relationships for academic program expansion, as well as enhancing existing relationships with Major League Baseball and other professional sports organizations.
+Justine Siegal is the Director of Sports Partnerships at the Center for the Study of Sport in Society, where she is responsible for cultivating relationships for academic program expansion, as well as enhancing existing relationships with Major League Baseball and other professional sports organizations.

 Justine is the founder and executive director of Baseball for All, an organization that provides meaningful opportunities and instruction in baseball, especially for girls.
 Justine, with the help of her board of directors and volunteer staff, are changing the gender landscape of baseball.
 In 2002, Justine formed the Sparks, the first all-girls team to compete in a national “boys” tournament; This team was the subject of the documentary Girls of Summer.